dexdays/raspberrypi-motd-1/README.md

 RaspberryPi MOTD - Fork
 ====

-   **This is a fork of a motd script.
-This version removes the frame around the motd and fixes a bad visualization for Italian language**
+   **This is a fork of a motd script**
    → **All credit to [Gagle](https://github.com/gagle/raspberrypi-motd)**

+ ---
+#### Whats New?

+ - Removed frame around the motd (I didn't liked it)
+ - Fixed Italian Language Error that was showing Days and Months lowercase
+- 🔥 Added One Line Command for Installation

 ## Before
 <p align="center">